izzisolomon/goTenna/README.md

 #### The List

 The list (located below the map) contains the names and descriptions in the data set.
 Clicking on an item will zoom in on that particular marker on the map.

-The project took about 4 hours. another hour was spent on reading on on the MapBox SDK.